webrecorder/browsertrix-behaviors/.github/ISSUE_TEMPLATE/new-behavior-request.md

 ---
 name: New Behavior Request
 about: Suggest a New Behavior
-title: 'New Behavior Request For: '
+title: "New Behavior Request For: "
 labels: enhancement
-assignees: ''
+assignees: ""
 ---

 **What website should this before be applied to?**